Making the Most of Your Academic Advising

 - Wait list courses.

-- Check Webster schedule in two weeks for update on classes.
+- Check MyBradley schedule in two weeks for update on classes.

 - Follow up with academic advisor in two weeks if wait listed courses are not listed on your schedule for suggestions.